owainlewis/clojure-mail/README.md

 [clojure-mail "0.1.0-SNAPSHOT"]
 ```

 A clojure library mainly aimed at parsing, downloading and reading email from Gmail servers.

 Possible uses for this library include machine learning corpus generation and command line mail clients.

+There are currently some issues with handling large volumes of mail (i.e hundreds or thousands of messages)

 ## Examples